airbytehq/airbyte/docs/integrations/sources/mssql.md

 * CDC is only available for SQL Server 2016 Service Pack 1 \(SP1\) and later.
 * _db\_owner_ \(or higher\) permissions are required to perform the [neccessary setup](mssql.md#setting-up-cdc-for-mssql) for CDC.
 * If you set `Initial Snapshot Isolation Level` to `Snapshot`, you must enable [snapshot isolation mode](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server) on the database\(s\) you want to sync.
 This is used for retrieving an initial snapshot without locking tables.
+* For SQL Server Always On read-only replica, only `Snapshot` initial snapshot isolation level is supported.
 * On Linux, CDC is not supported on versions earlier than SQL Server 2017 CU18 \(SQL Server 2019 is supported\).
 * Change data capture cannot be enabled on tables with a clustered columnstore index. \(It can be enabled on tables with a _non-clustered_ columnstore index\).
 * The SQL Server CDC feature processes changes that occur in user-created tables only.
 You cannot enable CDC on the SQL Server master database.